Kehilas-Zichron-Yaakov/shul-display/announcements.md

 The Following families are involved in sponsoring the food for the learning on Shavous night as well as the kiddush on the 2nd day of Shavous:

-*Huerta*-To the safety and unity of Jews in Israel who are under the gun and Jews everywhere.
+*Huerta*-To the safety and unity of Jews in who are under the gun and Jews everywhere.
 May our learning of Torah this Shavuoth and going forward unite us and help bring the Mashiach.